 - Get a pita bread or flatbread (preferably warmed) and place it on a piece of parchment (baking) paper (or you could use foil).
 Place some Salad down the middle of the bread, then top with chicken and Tzatziki.

 - Roll the wrap up, enclosing it with the parchment paper.
-Twist the end with the excess parchment paper to secure it.
+Twist the end with the excess parchment paper to secure it and cut if desired.

 - I prefer to lay everything out on a table and let everyone help themselves.